Police action: Examples of police actions

 The Vietnam War and the Kargil War were undeclared wars and hence are sometimes described as police actions.

 The Soviet–Afghan War was an undeclared war and hence also could be described as a police action, especially since the initial troop deployments into Afghanistan were at the request of the Afghan government.

 In other events, the Congress (of the United States) had not made a formal declaration of war, yet the President, as the commander-in-chief, has claimed authority to send in the armed forces when he deemed necessary, with or without the approval of Congress.
 The legal legitimacy of each of these actions was based upon declarations such as the Gulf of Tonkin Resolution and Iraq Resolution by Congress and various United Nations resolutions.
 Nonetheless, Congressional approval has been asserted by means of funding appropriations or other authorizations as well as the contested War Powers Resolution.

 The United Nations approved police action during the 2011 military intervention in Libya to protect civilians.
 Since the September 11 attacks, states have militarily pursued individuals they deem terrorists within the borders of other states in a form of police action that is not clearly defined in the international law.

-So called 'Indonesian security forces' uses police actions against uprisings of Papuans in the most Eastern province.
+So-called "Indonesian security forces" use police actions against uprisings of Papuans in the easternmost province.
 The Indonesian police have been empowered to lead the counterinsurgency operation against the Free Papuan Movement (OPM).
-Nonetheless, the Indonesian police's deficiencies in battling OPM requires that the police maintain a strong partnership with the Indonesian military.
+Nonetheless, the Indonesian police's deficiencies in battling OPM require that the police maintain a strong partnership with the Indonesian military.